vergi40/ChessArena/Readme.md

 * Basic minimax-algorithm as base logic
 * Iterating more intelligence by teaching how to handle [various game situations through tests](Clients/vergiBlue/vergiBlueTests/)
 * Includes [test server](Clients/vergiBlue/TestServer/) and console app where AI can play against itself
-* Minor goal is to include all connection-specific implementation in [Common-project](Clients/vergiBlue/Common/).
-C# clients should only need to implement shared abstract [LogicBase](Clients/vergiBlue/Common/LogicBase.cs).
+* Minor goal is to include all connection-specific implementation in [Common-project](Clients/vergiBlue/CommonNetStandard/).
+	* C# clients should only need to implement shared abstract [LogicBase](Clients/vergiBlue/CommonNetStandard/LogicBase.cs).
+	* Example code how to implement your own ai in C# can be found in [Example.cs](Clients/vergiBlue/CommonNetStandard/Example.cs).

 ## Server